Punjab Public Library, Lahore: Facilities

 To make the library a hub of cultural activities, a series of lectures has been started on educational, literary, Islamic and library topics for readers, students and scholars.
 Scholars and persons of repute are invited to deliver these lectures.

 Classification scheme

 For arrangement of reading material the Dewey Decimal Classification scheme is followed.
 The 19th edition of this scheme is being used along with AACR2 and the 15th edition of the Sears List of Subject Headings.
 Sometimes a number which is difficult to build from the 19th edition is built from the 20th edition.

 Funding

 The Punjab government provides an annual grant-in-aid amounting to Rs.
 16 million.
-The other sources of income include nominal membership fees, etc.
+Another source of income is the nominal membership fee.